Alfresco/docs-alfresco/support/latest/slt.md

 title: Service Level Targets (SLTs)
 ---

-You can open a new support case or view your historical support cases at any time via [Community](https://community.hyland.com/){:target="_blank"} on the Open Support Cases page.
-Below are the target response times for a support case based assigned severity level.
+You can open a new support case or view your historical support cases at any time via [Hyland Community](https://community.hyland.com/){:target="_blank"} on the **Open Support Cases** page.
+Below are the target response times for a support case based on assigned severity level.

 Support center phone numbers are available via the [Contact Support](https://community.hyland.com/customer-portal/wiki/hyland-support/technical-support-phone-numbers){:target="_blank"} link on Community.